tanvibhakta/handbook/01-Employment Policies/Confidentiality and Privacy.md

-# Confidentiality and Privacy at Tidepool
+# Confidentiality and Privacy at Obvious

-In general, Tidepool is an extremely open company.
-Part of our mission is to transfer as much of our knowledge, intellectual property and work product to the public as we can, because we feel like that's better for the diabetes community.
+In general, Obvious is an extremely open company.
+Part of our mission is to transfer as much of our knowledge, intellectual property and work product to the public as we can, because we feel like that's better for the world.
 Examples of things that we explicitly make public:
-* Our source code.
+* Our source code
-* Our finances (e.g., tax returns, audit documents and other public filings).
-* Our regulatory quality system.
 * Our user interface designs.
 * Our product planning boards.